Sep 15-Dec 19, 2014

 Teachers login to the course at a time of day that best fits their schedule.
 It is necessary to connect at least 4 - 6 times per week and spend 9 - 12 hours each week the course is in session, working on course requirements, to stay current and successfully complete this 3 credit course.
 The time estimate above includes both the time teachers will spend on-line participating in group discussions and the time spent off-line working on assignments and projects.

 Instructor(s)Sanlyn Buxner, PhD. is a Education Specialist for the Planetary Science Institute and has worked in space science education and public outreach since 1996.
 Over the last fifteen years she has worked in formal and informal education in science museums, outdoor schools, and universities.
 Between 2005 and 2009, she worked as the Education and Public Outreach Specialist for the Mars Odyssey Gamma Ray Spectrometer and NASA's Phoenix Mars Lander.
 In these positions, she conducted classroom outreach, curriculum development, teacher workshops, public tours, summer camps, and public and research presentations in the US and abroad.
-In addition to her work at PSI, she teaches science and research methodology courses as the University of Arizona.
+In addition to her work at PSI, she teaches science and research methodology courses at the University of Arizona.
 Her current research interests include examining issues related to scientific literacy; how to measure it and investigating how it is changed by education, outreach, and online media.
 Additionally she investigates how science research experiences can be used to improve both science understanding and empowerment of teachers and students.

 Prerequisites(1) a bachelor's degree, including college level biology or college level physics or astronomy (2) one year of experience teaching science (3) must be currently teaching science at the middle or high school level.

 Target AudienceThe course is designed primarily for Certified Science Teachers with two years of teaching experience who are currently teaching science at the middle or high school level.
+Exceptions are made on a case by base basis, please contact the instructor if you would like to take the course and do not fit the above description.

 Time Commitment:9-12 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.